How do you prepare for triggers in sobriety?

 Get you some of that early morning, weekend sunshine, my friend.

 For every morning that I wanted to pop out of bed and enjoy a sunny, Sunday stroll, there were ten mornings I couldn’t bring myself to do anything at all.
+That feeling you get that the world is dull and gray?
+It’s called anhedonia and it’s a kind of depression that is common in early sobriety.

 Sometimes the early days of sobriety are not even remotely inspiring.
 Your brain is still struggling to right all the wrong you’ve done to it.